remarkjs/remark-lint/packages/remark-lint-definition-spacing/readme.md

 # remark-lint-definition-spacing

-Warn when consecutive white space is used in a definition.
+Warn when consecutive whitespace is used in a definition.

 ## Presets